1st Armoured Division (United Kingdom): Italian campaign

 In May 1944, the 1st Armoured Division started to move to Italy to join the Italian campaign; it did not complete its landings until mid-June.
 It was then held in reserve, being composed of the divisional headquarters, divisional troops, and the 2nd Armoured Brigade.
 In July, the division was provided with two infantry brigades to finalise a new organisation that reflected the need for additional infantry in Italy.
 Troops continued to be added to the division until 23 August.
 The late arrival of troops and the switching of units with other formulations hindered the division's ability to train as cohesive force.
 On 14 August, Major-General Richard Hull took command.

 The 1st Armoured Division was tasked with exploiting any success achieved by their infantry colleagues, who were assaulting the German Gothic Line.
 At the end of August 1944, it moved forward to join the fighting, advancing behind the assaulting infantry, and lost 22 tanks due to mechanical breakdowns by the time it reached the Foglia river on 3 September.
-The 46th Infantry Division had led the 1st Armoured Division through German defences.
-It had been expected to seize crossings over the Marano river but it had not been able to do so.
-Moving through the 46th’s position, the 1st Armoured Division advanced towards Coriano.
+The 46th Infantry Division had led the 1st Armoured Division through German defences, and it was hoped the infantry division would likewise be able to seize crossings over the Marano river.
+However, the infantry had not been able to do so.
+Moving through the 46th's position, the 1st Armoured Division advanced towards Coriano.
 The two leading armoured regiments, each with a supporting infantry company, were met with heavy anti-tank gunfire from the 29th Panzergrenadier Division.
 For several hours, they attempted to progress before withdrawing at dusk, having lost about 40 tanks.
 The division's overall tank strength fell from 141 to 86.
-A more-successful attack was made the following day when a village was captured and 60 prisoners were taken, but this advantage was unable to be exploited due to insufficient supporting infantry.
+A more successful attack was made the following day when a village was captured and 60 prisoners were taken, but this advantage was unable to be exploited due to insufficient supporting infantry.